ddnexus/pagy/docs/api/pagy.md

 | `vars`   | the non-core variables hash |

-### series
+### series(size=@vars[:size])

 This method is the core of the pagination.
-It calculates, memoize and returns an array containing the page numbers and the `:gap` items to be rendered with the navigation links (e.g. `[1, :gap, 7, 8, "9", 10, 11, :gap, 36]`).
+It returns an array containing the page numbers and the `:gap` items to be rendered with the navigation links (e.g. `[1, :gap, 7, 8, "9", 10, 11, :gap, 36]`).
+It accepts an optional `size` argument (mostly useful for extras), defaulted on the `:size` variable.

 The nav helpers and the templates basically loop through this array and render the correct item by simply checking its type:

 - if the item is an `Integer` then it is a page link
 - if the item is a `String` then it is the current page